SichangHe/igem-2022-dku-backup/src/education.md

 **Overview:**

+Education along with science communication is important for us.
+There are many reasons for that –- unprofessional formal school education, emerging fake news, and increasing conflicts and misunderstanding between science and the public.
+Therefore, we devoted ourselves to narrowing the gap between the science and the public and encouraging communications about synthetic biology.
+Our consultations are presented in detail on Communication.
-We conduct popular science education both on and off campus.
+This year, we conduct popular science education both on and off campus.

 - On campus, we have established a journal club, where different members of the team introduce cutting-edge knowledge about synthetic biology every two weeks,